Colours and Emotions Chart: Decode Your Mood Right Now!

 How to Use the Chart Daily

-Check in with yourself morning, mid-day, and night.
-Mark colours.
-Notice shifts.
-That’s emotional intelligence in action.
+Check in with yourself morning, mid-day, and night, and mark colours.
+Notice shifts, because that’s emotional intelligence in action.

 Coaching Clients With Colour Mapping

-I use this in mindset sessions.
-Clients tell me their “colour of the day,” and we dive into why that shade showed up.
-It works.
-And it feels good.
-Book your free 30 minute Discovery Call here.
+I use this in mindset sessions, and clients tell me their “colour of the day,” this is when we dive into why that shade showed up.
+It works, and it feels good.

 Common Mistakes People Make